xopxe/micro_rosso_platformio/README.md

 }
 ```

-Finally, in the setup method we initialize and register the subscription object:
+Finally, in the setup method, we initialize and register the subscription object:

 ```
 bool MyModule::setup() {